 Siblings or children of former Mary Meyer School students are given priority.
 In admitting other applicants, the school aims to strike a balance between factors such as the ages, genders, and backgrounds of the children.
 We seek a diverse student body, and we encourage applications from children of all backgrounds, races, and faiths.

-We have a morning and an afternoon program.
+We have a morning, an afternoon program as well as a parent/tot class.
 The morning program runs from 8:45-11:30am, Monday through Friday.
 The afternoon program runs from 12:45-3:30pm, Monday through Friday.
 In each class, there are not more than 20 students under the care of 3 teachers.
-We also have a two-year old parent/child class that is available to siblings of returning families.
+We also have a two-year old parent/tots class that is available to children ages 21-33 months.
+More information and an FAQ about our parent/tot class can be found HERE.

 Each year is different, but typically there are 6-10 spaces available in each of the Morning and Afternoon Classes.